 In stark contrast to President Trump, the Democrats have decided to create chaos that harms people.
 They do not tweet; they start riots and fan the flames of riots that burn down businesses, lead to people dying, and are eroding faith in the American republic just to hide their own malfeasance and to get an upper hand politically.
 They are causing that chaos just because they want to use it as a way to sink the economy and get a hand up on Trump.
 That is not honorable; it is despicable.

-So, in conclusion, yes, I think that politicians should follow Littlefinger’s advice in this quote about how chaos is a ladder.
+So, in conclusion, yes, I think that politicians and ordinary Americans should follow Littlefinger’s advice in this quote about how chaos is a ladder.
 They should use it to become more effective and rise in popularity or power.
 However, they should use it as Trump has, not how Biden has.
 There is a difference between taking advantage of existing chaos or causing harmless chaos and creating violent, chaotic riots that burn down cities and lead to immense amounts of misery and suffering.
 Trump is following the right route.
 Democrats are not.

 By: Gen Z Conservative

 Order this awesome shirt here: I Love My Freedom